yungyuc/nsdhw_23au/project/CodeStone1125/README.md

 on an image represented in a quadtree, we need to examine its leaf nodes and their parents.

-Moreover, quadtrees can dynamically adjust image compression precision, finding a balance between detail and computational resource consumption.
-This adaptability is especially valuable for resource-considered application Like IOT or Machine learning[1].
-By increasing the threshold for the quadtree, we can produce images with less detail on less important parts, conserving computing resources.
-Hence, quadtrees are highly valuable for image compression.
+Furthermore, quadtrees possess the unique ability to dynamically fine-tune image compression precision, delicately balancing the level of detail with the consumption of computational resources.
+This adaptability is of paramount importance, especially in resource-constrained domains such as IoT and machine learning[1].
+By elevating the threshold of the quadtree, we can craft images with reduced intricacy in less critical areas, thus conserving valuable computing resources.
+Consequently, quadtrees emerge as invaluable assets in the realm of image compression.

 ### Why C++
 The rationale behind implementing this project in C++ is primarily driven by the substantial computational demands.

-As the number of iterations increases, the growth in the number of leaf node within the Quadtree follows an exponential pattern.
-For each leaf node, we need to caculate `node.error` with this formula:
+As the number of iterations increases, the growth in the number of leaf nodes within the Quadtree follows an exponential pattern.
+For each leaf node, we need to calculate `node.error` using the following formula:

-$`MSE = Σ[(Ri - R_avg)^2 + (Gi - G_avg)^2 + (Bi - B_avg)^2] / N`$
+$$MSE = Σ[(Ri - R_avg)^2 + (Gi - G_avg)^2 + (Bi - B_avg)^2] / N$$

 Furthermore, within this [project](https://github.com/Inspiaaa/QuadTreeImageCompression#readme), it is evident that if one seeks an image compression